 Clean the selected area with a mop

-Step two, clean the area to be treated, making sure it’s free from dirt and grease.
-This should be done with a normal floor detergent.
-Once the floor has been thoroughly cleaned and rinse with clean water, pour the anti-slip formula into a bucket.
+Step two, clean the area to be treated, ensuring it’s free from dirt and grease.
+It should be done with a regular floor detergent.
+Once the floor has been thoroughly cleaned and rinsed with clean water, pour the anti-slip formula into a bucket.
 Never pour anti-slip directly onto the surface to be treated.

 Step three.
 You must test anti-slip on a small inconspicuous area to determine the number of treatments required.
 Here we choose a small group of tiles in the corner.
 Ensure you always apply anti-slip to a wet surface.

 Use a mop again with clean water if the surface has dried.
 The application of anti-slip is applied in a north-south east-west motion to get 100% coverage of the test area.

 Between test coats